weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 ### Definition

 Exercise: Here we provide a skeleton for `rowround`.
-Please replacing the `zero` symbols with the appropriate logic as given in the Salsa20 specification.
+Please replace the `zero` symbols with the appropriate logic as given in the Salsa20 specification.
 You'll know you've gotten it right when it looks like the specification and when `:prove rowroundExamplesProp` gives